tucher/JsonFusion/README.md

 ## Main features

+- **Zero boilerplate**: The main motivation behind the design is to make working with JSON similar to how it is usually done in Python, Java, Go, etc..
 - **High performance**: ~50% faster than RapidJSON + hand-written mapping code in real-world parse-validate-populate workflows (see [Benchmarks](#benchmarks)).
 What would take ~1200 lines of manual mapping/validation code collapses into a single `Parse()` call—you just define your structs (which you'd need anyway) and JsonFusion handles the rest.
 - The implementation conforms to the JSON standard (including arbitrary field order in objects)
 - Validation of JSON shape and structure, field types compatibility and schema, all done in a single parsing pass